stockinlab/docs.stockinlab.com/docs/laboratory-information-management-system/dashboard/audit-trail.md

 # Audit trail

 ## Description
-All activities from every users (included the administrator) in your group are logged.
+All activities from every users (included the administrator) in your team are logged.
-The administrator can see the activities from his group in the menu `Dashboard > Audit trail`.
+The administrator can see the activities from his team in the menu `Dashboard > Audit trail`.

 ::: tip
 * Use the Filter `Member` to see the activities from a selected member.